KoalaBear84/OpenDirectoryDownloader/README.md

 # Open Directory Downloader
-Indexes open directories listings in 70 supported formats, including FTP, Google Drive.
+Indexes open directories listings in 75+ supported formats, including FTP, Google Drive.

 Written in C# with .NET Core, which means it is **cross platform**!

-Downloading is not (yet) implemented, but is possible when you use the resulting file into another tool.
+Downloading is not (yet) implemented, but is already possible when you use the resulting file into another tool.

 If you have improvements, supply me with a pull request!
 If you have a format not yet supported, please let me know.